 In September 2013, the Trust was delighted to host a seminar with Nate Hill of Chattanooga Library on 'Rapid Library Transformation'.
 You can watch a short interview with Nate which captures many of the points covered in the seminar.

-During 2013 the Trust is working in three main areas, following the publication of research in 2012.
+During 2013 the Trust has worked in three main areas, following the publication of research in 2012.

-1. We will be working to support the case for national visions and national strategies for the public library service in each jurisdiction, but particularly in Scotland.
+1. We have been working to support the case for national visions and national strategies for the public library service in each jurisdiction, but particularly in Scotland.

 2. We want to add value to existing understanding of the wide impact public libraries can have on the key indicators of individual and community wellbeing.
 Work started on collecting evidence for this piece of work, which will continue into 2014.